See that guy walking down the street? A stranger. Never heard of you or your product. Doesn’t care.

 You are in a universe full of strangers who don’t care.

 How to get people to buy your product or services

-What do you think should happen so that someone who has never heard of you or your website buys from you?
+What do you think should happen for someone who has never heard of you or your website to buy from you?

 Successful salespeople will tell you that your customer needs to know, like, and trust you before she’ll buy. […] Use your content to build desire for your product, and to create an unshakeable relationship with your audience, then ask for the sale.Sonia Simone, Senior Editor of Copyblogger and the founder of Remarkable Communication